Just for You (M People song): Composition

-The video was premiered on Friday 12 September 1997 on music channel The Box, a music show called Good Stuff on 23 September and Videotech on ITV on 25 September.

-The band themselves first performed the song live on Chris Evans's Channel 4 show TFI Friday on Friday 19 September and GMTV on the day of release.
-They also made their fourteenth promotional appearance on Top of the Pops on Friday 26 September and the video was played in full on The Chart Show the next day.

 Critical reception

-AllMusic editor Stephen Thomas Erlewine described the song as "sweeping orchestrated pop" and noted it as one of the highlights of the Fresco album.
-Another editor, Jon O'Brien said it is a "quite lovely acoustic ballad".
+AllMusic editor Stephen Thomas Erlewine described the song as "sweeping orchestrated pop" and named it one of the highlights of the Fresco album.
+Another AllMusic editor, Jon O'Brien named it a "quite lovely acoustic ballad".
 British magazine NME called it "luscious wallpaper with Small's elegantly unfussy voice sinking into a sumptuous bed of synthesised strings and house-lite beats."

 Music video

 The music video for "Just for You" was shot overnight in Los Angeles over the weekend of 24/25 August 1997.
 The four main members of the band featured prominently in a coolly-lit disused warehouse.
 In the fore, is Heather Small, sat on a blue silk draped sofa on a round stage surrounded by cables on the floor and speakers either side, singing the camera up above wearing a black nightdress.
 Also on the subtly-lit raised stage, is Shovell on drums, Paul Heard on guitar and Mike Pickering on bass guitar.
 The band are surrounded by a large orchestra playing in front of them strings and flutes adding to the relaxed tempo of the song, with silhouettes of the backing singers.

 While the band and orchestra play along to the music various creatures are also present: frogs sit on various instruments, crickets climb the face of the flutist, butterflies perch on the violins and worms move through the mixing desk controls adding to the organic nature of the song.

 Heather is the focus of the video and her eye contact is very much enhanced by her unwavering gaze as she sings and repositions herself on the couch.
 The cameras, camera men, microphone booms and lighting are all also seen as the video progresses as well as sound monitors and tape recorders are all working away.